Kim Shin-young: 2009—present

 Kim hosted KBS' 100 Points Out of 100 in February 2011.
 In the same year, she joined MBC's singing competition show I Am a Singer, where she was one of seven entertainers who acted as 'managers' (i.e. mentors) for the contestants.
 On December 29, she won the 'Friendship Award' for Quiz to Change the World at the 2011 MBC Entertainment Awards.

 In 2012, Kim returned as a host of Invincible Youth for its second season.
 She also became an MC for MBC's music show Show Champion with Super Junior's Shindong from February 14 to December 25, but returned as its sole host in 2015.
 Kim currently hosts the MBC FM4U radio show Kim Shin Young's Noon Song of Hope.
 On December 29, 2013, she won the 'Radio Top Excellence Award' at the 2013 MBC Entertainment Awards.

-In 2020, May 1, Kim Shin Young released her trot singer debut as 'Second Aunt KimDaVi', the single titled 'Gimme Gimme'.
+On May 1, 2020, Kim Shin Young released her trot singer debut as 'Second Aunt KimDaVi', the single titled 'Gimme Gimme'.
 In 2022, she had a role in the romantic mystery film Decision to Leave, directed by Park Chan-wook.

 In December 2022, Kim terminated her contract with Media Lab Seesaw.
 In April 2023, Kim signed with C-JeS Studios.